n., plural: organisms

 Organisms metabolize.
 This means that they carry out processes that keep them alive.
 Metabolic processes include growth, response to stimuli, reproduction, waste elimination, and biosynthesis.
 Two forms of metabolism are anabolism and catabolism.
 Anabolism includes the energy-requiring reactions that lead to the building up of biomolecules.
 Conversely, catabolism includes processes of breaking down particles into simpler molecules.
 Living things carry out these metabolic processes in an orchestrated, systematized manner.
 They have diverse regulatory mechanisms to ensure that homeostatic conditions are kept and sustained.

 Organisms are capable of detecting and responding to stimuli.
 They can detect changes in their environment.
-Humans and other animals have senses to detect stimuli.
+Humans and other animals have the senses to detect stimuli.
 The five fundamental senses are sight, smell, touch, taste, and hearing.
 The response is crucial to survival.
 For instance, an individual organism might move away from the source of the stimuli.
 Others might move towards it.

 Organisms can reproduce.
 They can give rise to another of the same kind (species).
 There are essentially two ways to do this: (1) by sexual reproduction, i.e. involving gametes, or (2) by asexual reproduction, i.e. a reproduction that does not involve gametes.
 In asexual reproduction, the offspring is a clone of the parent.
 In sexual reproduction, the offspring is a new individual formed by the union of the sex cells.